Code-Institute-Submissions/Hermeticpoet-milestone-project-2/README.md

 ```

 The game will also check when a player sequence is incorrect if the strict mode has been enabled.
 If this is the case then the game error sound will play
 and the player will see the Top Score display show a frustrated emoji as the game is now over.
-No mistakes are allowed in strict mode:
+No mistakes are allowed in strict mode:<br />

 <p align="center">
     <img src="Testing/screenshots/Strict-Mode-Error.png" alt="Error Screen in Strict Mode" width="650" height="400">
 </p>

 Alternatively, if the player manages to get to the end of the game by repeating the full 20 levels, a game winning sound will play, the board will light up
 in a circular sequential pattern -- Red, Green, Blue and then Yellow, before each one sequentially going back out again.
 The control panel level display
-screen will show **"WIN"** and the top score display will present the player with a _Trophy_:
+screen will show **WIN**  and the top score display will present the player with a **Trophy**:<br />

 <p align="center">
     <img src="Testing/screenshots/Winner-Screen.png" alt="Game winners screen" width="650" height="400">
 </p>

 As the user plays through the game and the levels increase, the game will check to see if at any point the level has moved higher than any previous high
 scores.
-If this is the case, then the **Top Score** display will change to highlight the new higher level of achievement and save this to localStorage:
+If this is the case, then the **Top** **Score** display will change to highlight the new higher level of achievement and save this to localStorage:

 ```javascript
     function setTopScore() {